Spoilers For ‘The Young And The Restless’: Why Kyle Had To Marry Summer

 “Kyle doesn’t know how Lola will respond.
 He hopes that she can see this as the biggest act of love you can possibly partake in.
 At the same time, he is confirming every one of Lola’s fears with Summer.
 That’s what makes it a great twist,” said Mealor.

-From Lola’s point of view, Kyle marrying Summer may be a strange way to show his love even if it does save her life.
+From Lola’s point of view, Kyle marrying Summer may be a strange way to show his love, even if it does save her life.